ryvn-mango/aws-privatelink/README.md

     enabled = true
     # Optional: specify endpoints (defaults to all)
     endpoints = ["logs_agent", "metrics", "api"]
-    # Optional: override region if cluster is not in a Datadog region
+    # Optional: override region if not in a supported Datadog region
     region_override = "us-east-1"
   }
 }